unified-doc/unified-doc-dom/spec.md

 }
 ```

 Methods to convert between `FileData` and JS `File` interface would bridge the way content is sent to `unified-doc`, or stored from `unified-doc`.
-This allows `unified-doc` to process and manage content, while supporting easy ways to retrieve and save the file data as JS `File` used by the rest of the web stack.
+This allows `unified-doc` to process and manage content, while supporting easy ways to retrieve and save the file data as a JS `File`, which is usable in further web applications.

 ### `marks`
 A `Mark` interface informs how text can be marked in a document.
 Marks are generated in a document by providing an array of `marks` to `unified-doc`, where `mark` elements are added to the rendered document.